drewkhoury/backstage-3m/README.md

 ENVFILE=env.example make envfile
 make bootstrap
 ```

+Note: This will run `npx @backstage/create-app --path app/` which will create around 1 GB of files in `node_modules/`.
+With a fast network and modern laptop this should only take around 5 minutes.

+You can run `while :; do clear; du -skh app/node_modules; sleep 10; done` to estimate the progress.

 ## Step 2.
 Running your Backstage App locally

 Once you've bootstrapped your app, you can run it locally by executing the following: